kiwisincebirth/TRS-80-MODEL-1-K/frehd/RESOURCES.md

 When the FreHD Menu is displayed use the following keys:
 * UP/DOWN - arrows (or A/Z keys) to select the image
+* LEFT/RIGHT - arrows (or O/P keys) if more than 12 images
 * ENTER - To load the selected image
 * R – Reload the Hard Drive images from the SD card.